Alicia-Kate-Bactasa/Bactasa-AliciaKate-meal-api/README.md

 # Exercise: Meal-API
-Practice Activity for IT 3206N
+Practice Activity for IT 3206N by Alicia Kate T. Bactasa